fleschutz/PowerShell/Misc/FAQ.md

 How to get PowerShell?
 ----------------------
 * **Windows 7 and newer** do provide PowerShell by default.
-But script execution is **not allowed by default** (execution policy is "restricted").
+However, script execution is **not allowed by default** (execution policy is "restricted").
 To enable this, enter as administrator:
    ```
    $ Set-ExecutionPolicy RemoteSigned
    ```